dataminer-site/dataminer-site.github.io/docs/archive/0.9/data/parquet/overview.md

 ## Partial Reading

 DataMiner supports projection pushdown into the Parquet file itself.
 That is to say, when querying a Parquet file, only the columns required for the query are read.
 This allows you to read only the part of the Parquet file that you are interested in.
-This will be done automatically by DuckDB.
+This will be done automatically by dataminer.

 DataMiner also supports filter pushdown into the Parquet reader.
 When you apply a filter to a column that is scanned from a Parquet file, the filter will be pushed down into the scan, and can even be used to skip parts of the file using the built-in zonemaps.
 Note that this will depend on whether or not your Parquet file contains zonemaps.